Birational induction of nilpotent orbit covers in exceptional types

 \begin{proof} By \eqref{eq: piover=ad}, it suffices to show that $\overline{L}=L_\ad$ and thus suffices to show that $Z(L)^\circ=Z(L)$.
 By \eqref{eq: ZL}, this follows if $\bZ\Delta=X_\Delta(T)$.
 Since $Z(G)=1$, $G$ has adjoint type.
 Combining this with the $\bQ$-linear independence of the elements of $\Pi$ yields as required. \end{proof}

 Since the semisimple simply connected groups of types $G_2$, $F_4$ and $E_8$ are all centreless (and since we know $\pi_1^{L_\ad}(\O_L)$ in all cases by \cite[Corollary 6.1.6]{CM} and \cite[\S 8.4]{CM}), this reduces the problem to considering the semisimple simply connected groups of types $E_6$ and $E_7$.
-Many Levi subgroups in these cases can be similarly tackled through the following lemma, which was already used in the proof of Proposition~\ref{prop: adj fun gp}.
+Many Levi subgroups in these cases can be tackled through the following lemma, which was already used in the proof of Proposition~\ref{prop: adj fun gp}.